LambdAurora/LambDynamicLights/HOW_DOES_IT_WORK.md

 double lightLevel = multiplier * (double) luminance;
 ```

+`EntityRenderDispatcher#getLight` also needs an injection like `getLightmapCoordinates`, it needs
+the same replacement of the lightmap value to avoid dark entities in a lit place.

 ### Chunk rebuilding

 To apply the dynamic lighting we have to request the affected chunks a rebuild to rebuild the lightmap,